-Q: Yes, this is from Danny Wilson, "Trotsky's Jewish is interesting, as his first wife was Jewish."
+Q: Yes, this is from Danny Walson.
+Trotsky's Jewish is interesting.
+As his first wife was Jewish.

 A: Yes, yes, of course.
-His first wife, he married her in the prison in Lubyanka, which meant that you could get out of prison and go to a Siberian.
-Of course a rabbi married them.
+His first wife, he married her in the prison in Lubyanka, which meant that you could get out of prison and go to Siberian.
+Of course, the rabbi married them.

-Q: And this is from Sandra, "My 100 year old," ah, yes.
-This is, Sandra has been interviewing this extraordinary 100-year-old gentleman in London.
-And she's telling us his story, "My 101-year-old man was arrested in Regar in 1941 and spent six years in Siberia."

-A: That's what saved his life.
-Dubnow was in Regar and was murdered.
-They didn't know war was over until two years later, ironically, it saved his life.
-His mother was deported from Vienna to Lodz Ghetto, never to be heard of again.
+And this is from Sandra.
+My 100-year-old, ah, yes.
+Sandra has been interviewing this extraordinary 100-year-old gentleman in London.
+And she's telling us his story.
+My 101-year-old man was arrested in Regur in 1941 and spent six years in Siberia.
+That's what saved his life.
+Dubnow now was in Regur and was murdered.
+They didn't know war was over until two years later.
+But ironically, it saved his life.
+His mother was deported from Vienna to Lodz ghetto, never to be heard of again.

-Q: This is from Paul Horads, "I have a Hashomer Hatzair Kibbutz Haggadah from the 1970s.
-The word God has been removed from the script."
+Q: This is from Porhoritz.
+I have a from the 1970s.
+The word God has been removed from the script.

 A: Yes, it's extraordinary.
-I think the most horrific of all those Haggadot was the one that those extremist Corbynistas wrote.
+I think the most horrific of all those haggadas was the one, those extremists called Vinnytsias, wrote.
 You might know what I'm talking about.
-Where they sung the song, from the Mediterranean to the sea, Palestine must be free.
-Okay, Romaine, "Danger of messianic dream in translation for logical solution."
+Where they sung the song from Palestine, from the Mediterranean to the Sea, Palestine must be free.
+Okay, Romaine, danger of Messianic dream in translation for logical solution.
+Interesting point.
+Robert Turner.

-Interesting point, Robert Turner.
-Oh yes, please comment on human rights insisted by the League of Nations on Poland, Baltic sea.
-Yes, Robert, I'm going to talk about that tomorrow.
+Q: Oh, yes, please comment on human rights insisted by the League of Nations on Poland, Baltic state.

+A: Yes, Robert, I'm going to talk about that tomorrow.
 I'm going to talk about human rights.
 It's a very important idea.

-Yes, and this is from Myrna Ross, "Dubnow's history of the Jews in Russia and Poland is well worth reading."
-Indeed it is.
-Did Stalin have a Jewish wife?
-One of his wives was Jewish.
+Q: Yes, and this is from Myrna Ross.
+Dubnow's history of the Jews in Russian Poland is well worth reading.

+A: Indeed it is.

+Q: Did Stalin have a Jewish wife?
-Q: Ellie Chilton, "How really Jewish were these Jews that reached the upper echelons of power?"

-A: Define Jew for me.
+A: One of his wives was Jewish.
+Ellie Chilton, how really Jewish were these Jews that reached the upper echelons of power?
+Define Jew for me.
 Ellie, this is the perennial question.
 They had left it all behind.
 They saw themselves as international people to save the world.
-Perhaps they had with it the messianic dream of a better world.
+Perhaps they had with it, the messianic dream of a better world.
 But the point was they were seen as Jews.
 And this is one of the problems with Jewish identity.
-It's self-definition.
-It's how the outside world defines you as well.
+It's self-definition, it's how the outside world defines you as well.